jfritts-afk/M05_Lab/README.md

 ## Prerequisites

-Before using this script, make sure you have the following prerequisites installed:
+Before using this script, make sure you have the following prerequisites installed by running `pip install requirements.txt`

-- Python 3.x
-- `requests` library: You can install it using pip with `pip install requests`.
-- `tabulate` library: You can install it using pip with `pip install tabulate`.

 ## How to Use